vgarciag/python-learning/README.md

-Python lerning
+Python 2.x.x lerning
 ==============

-This project is to try to learn python by myself
+This project is to try to learn python by myself using this [guide](https://docs.python.org/2/tutorial/ "Official Python 2.x.x tutorial")